nazmulnabil/factory_calculator/README.md

 # Factory_calculator

-***This is a flutter calculator app based on Factory design pattern...WHich consists of two parst-
+***This is a flutter calculator app based on Factory design pattern...WHich consists of two parts-
 I. Basic calulator.
 II.
 Scientific calculator.
 ***Object oriented programming strictly maintained with ptoper abstraction layer..